-A popular evening meditation practice.
+Osho Kundalini Meditation is a popular evening practice.
 Includes loosening the body, dancing, witnessing and resting stages.
 Stressful living and unexpressed emotions can effect our ability to live joyfully and relate to others.
 It is an individual experience so you should remain oblivious of others around you.
 If possible, keep your eyes closed throughout, or you can use a blindfold.
 It is best to have an empty stomach and wear loose, comfortable clothing.